Ludwig Ferdinand Huber

-Huber found employment as a diplomat, and in 1788 moved to Mainz, where he started a friendship with the world traveller Georg Forster and his wife Therese.
+Huber found employment as a diplomat, and, in 1788, moved to Mainz, where he started a friendship with the world traveller Georg Forster and his wife Therese.
 In 1790, he became Therese's lover and moved into the Forsters' house.
 He wrote original plays, most notably Das heimliche Gericht ('The Secret Court'), but without much success, and turned to literary criticism.
 When rumours about his affair with Therese started to spread in literary circles, Huber broke his engagement with Dora, ending his friendship with Körner and damaging his relations with Schiller.
 When the French revolutionary army under Custine entered Mainz, Huber moved to Frankfurt, but stayed in contact with the Forsters, causing suspicion among his superiors.
-Therese Forster left Mainz for Strasbourg and then to the neutral territory of Neuchâtel in present-day Switzerland, and Huber quit his diplomatic service to be with her.
+Therese Forster left Mainz for Strasbourg and then to the neutral Principality of Neuchâtel in present-day Switzerland, and Huber quit his diplomatic service to be with her.
 Georg Forster went to Paris as representative of the Republic of Mainz.
 After Forster agreed to a divorce, there was a final meeting of Forster with his family and Huber in Travers in November 1793, but Forster died in January 1794 before the divorce could be finalised, and Huber married Therese in April 1794.
-They moved to Bôle and collaborated on translations, while Huber also was active as a publicist and reviewer.
+They moved to Bôle and collaborated on translations, while Huber was also active as a publicist and reviewer.
 He became a friend of the writer Isabelle de Charrière and translated several of her works.

 In 1798, Huber returned to Germany, becoming editor in chief of Cotta's Allgemeine Zeitung in September.
 For political reasons, the newspaper moved from Tübingen via Stuttgart to Ulm, where Huber was given a title and an annual salary by the Elector of Bavaria in March 1804.
 After a journey to Leipzig and Göttingen, Huber fell ill and died in December 1804.
 He was mostly forgotten after his death, and was considered of interest mostly as a friend of Schiller, Forster and de Charrière.
-Some of his literary criticism had long lasting importance, especially his reviews of Goethe's works.
+Some of his literary criticism had long-lasting importance, especially his reviews of Goethe's works.